liquidambar

 liquidambar Species and Varietals

+Liquidambar is a member of the plant family Altingiaceae, and includes 15 extant species.
 The best growing zones for Sweet Gum trees vary depending on the species.
+The common name for Liquidambar trees, Sweet Gum, refers to the sweet-smelling resin that the trees exude when damaged.
 For more information, see the descriptions below.
-To find your zone, click here: Zone Map
+To find your zone, click here: Zone Map.

 This species of Sweet Gum is native to the eastern United States and grows well in zones 3-9 and 14-24.
 It reaches around 60 feet tall in gardens, but can get much taller in larger spaces, and spreads to 20-25 feet wide.
 Bark is furrowed and branches have a pleasing pattern to them.
 Leaves are deep green in spring and summertime, and turn purple, yellow, or red in fall.